bixb922/crank-organ/doc-software/README.md

 No program change messages are sent.
 In fact, only note on and note off messages are sent, and with fixed velocity, as it is normal for pipes.
 If you have another requirement, please post an issue in this repository.

 MIDI output can be combined with instruments actuated via GPIO or MCP23017 pins.

+This option has little testing.
+Please report any problem.

 ## Languages: English, Spanish and German